Did you know?

 Natural predates include tuna, dolphins, eagles, hawks, and osprey.
 They are relatively small fish and therefore make an ideal meal for any predator even slightly larger than they are.
 The fish are not considered endangered or threatened.

-Like all marine creatures, the needlefish is threatened by the effects of human-caused climate change and other threats like pollution, by-catch, habitat encroachment, and overfishing
+Like all marine creatures, the needlefish is threatened by the effects of human-caused climate change and other threats like pollution, by-catch, habitat encroachment, and overfishing.
+Lures with tail hooks tend to hook them pretty well.

 FAQs